Orange Collective

 72 hours later — Browser Use Cloud ships.
 Magnus and Gregor shipped the managed cloud version of Browser Use inside the news cycle. $30/month entry pricing.[9]
 Model neutral.
 Self-hostable.
 Every Operator limitation became a Browser Use feature on the launch page.

-Four days later — 25k stars.
-The GitHub star curve absorbed the entire Operator news cycle.[2]
-The W25 batch picked Browser Use as the default browser-agent harness.
-Three months later: 50k stars, 5k Discord members, 500+ contributors.
-The OSS distribution flywheel is the same one Vercel rode with Next.js, Supabase with Postgres, and Mastra with TypeScript agents — except Browser Use compressed that arc into a quarter.[10]
+The week after — the star rate doubles.
+From ~470 stars/day before the announcement to ~900/day in Operator week (15k on January 21 → 20k by January 28, per GitHub's stargazer timestamps), then 25k by February 10 and 40k by March 12.[2]
+[15] The W25 batch picked Browser Use as the default browser-agent harness.
+By the seed announcement in March: 50k stars across the org, 15,000+ active developers, 5k Discord members, 500+ contributors.[10]
+[16] The OSS distribution flywheel is the same one Vercel rode with Next.js, Supabase with Postgres, and Mastra with TypeScript agents — except Browser Use compressed that arc into a quarter.

 Our vision is simple: tell your computer what to do, and it gets it done.